dsc-courses/dsc30-2023-su/projects/autocomplete.md

 Design and implement 3 implementations of the `Autocomplete` interface.

-{: .warning }
-All team members must work together and fully understand each implementation.
-Do not assign each implementation to individual team members.
-The implementations are described in order of increasing complexity so later implementations will require significantly more work.

 ### SequentialSearchAutocomplete

 Terms are added to an `ArrayList` in any order.
 Because there elements are not stored in any sorted order, the `allMatches` method must scan across the entire list and check every term to see if it matches the `prefix`.